microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 Just as we drew the overlays on images of faces, we will use a transform engine to blur faces in the video frames.
 Encoding video introduces the following complications:

-1. we must analyse every frame that we want to encode, otherwise we risk missing faces on un-sampled video frames
+1. we must analyse every frame that we want to encode, otherwise we risk missing faces on not-analysed video frames
 1. we must combine face detection records for each frame, whether there are zero, one or many faces detected in that frame

 Face detection should be run at a sensible frame rate for our laptops.
 This analysis rate will restrict the maximum output rate of the encoded video such that all frames can be analysed and combined.